peteryej/WDAProjectResource/README.md

 Check back often for update of code and more resources.
 You can run `git pull` in your directory to receive the updates.

+## Get your energy consumption and time
+The processor and LoRa transmission energy is measured during a 25-second interval.
+The time is measured from when the energy measurement starts to when the tcpServer receives the answer.
+The instruction on how to test and get the result is in the powerdueStreamData folder.

 ## Three ways to generate audio
 ### 1. Use PowerDue to generate audio